Distinguishing Dirac from Majorana Heavy Neutrino at Future Lepton Colliders

 The existence of antiparticles is a consequence of the theory of quantum mechanics combined with Einstein’s theory of relativity, known under the CPT theorem.
 Usually, a particle and its antiparticle exhibit opposite charges; however, a particle may be equal to its antiparticle if electrically neutral.
 Neutrino, hitherto the only charge-neutral fundamental fermion, could be its antiparticle.
 Such a state of fermion was proposed by Majorana in 1937~\cite{Majorana:1937vz}, which are named Majorana fermions and have not been found yet.
 It would open a window to new physics beyond the Standard Model (SM) if confirmed.

 After the confirmation of massive neutrinos~\cite{Super-Kamiokande:1998kpq,SNO:2001kpb}, the mass origin of the neutrinos and their nature, being Dirac or Majorana fermions, remain unknown.
-The seesaw mechanism offers the most promising avenue to generate neutrino masses~\cite{Minkowski:1977sc,Mohapatra:1979ia,Yanagida:1979as,Gell-Mann:1979vob,Schechter:1980gr,Magg:1980ut,Cheng:1980qt,Lazarides:1980nt,Mohapatra:1980yp,Foot:1988aq} and introduces additional sterile neutrinos (SNs).
-The masses of these SNs range from MeV to the grand unification scale, and they could be either Dirac or Majorana fermions.
-Searching for the SNs and identifying whether they are Dirac or Majorana fermions are hot topics in the high energy community.
+The seesaw mechanism offers the most promising avenue to generate neutrino masses~\cite{Minkowski:1977sc,Mohapatra:1979ia,Yanagida:1979as,Gell-Mann:1979vob,Schechter:1980gr,Magg:1980ut,Cheng:1980qt,Lazarides:1980nt,Mohapatra:1980yp,Foot:1988aq,Mohapatra:1986aw,Mohapatra:1986bd} and introduces additional sterile neutrinos (SNs) whose masses range from MeV to the grand unification scale.
+In simple seesaw models, these SNs are Majorana fermions, as demonstrated in various foundational works~\cite{Minkowski:1977sc,Mohapatra:1979ia,Yanagida:1979as,Gell-Mann:1979vob,Schechter:1980gr,Magg:1980ut,Cheng:1980qt,Lazarides:1980nt,Mohapatra:1980yp,Foot:1988aq}.
+However, in inverse seesaw models~\cite{Mohapatra:1986aw,Mohapatra:1986bd} and UV-complete frameworks such as superstring theories~\cite{Lukas:2000fy} and extra dimension models~\cite{Grossman:1999ra,DeGouvea:2001mz,Rodejohann:2014eka}, these SNs can manifest as Dirac fermions.
+Searching for SNs and determining whether they are Dirac or Majorana fermions are hot topics in the high energy community, as these findings provide insights into the origin of light neutrino masses and can potentially distinguish the different UV-complete models, such as simplest Type-I seesaw models and others.

-The resonant search of SNs has been conducted at the high energy collider including the hadron colliders~\cite{Han:2006ip,Atre:2009rg,Das:2012ze,Dev:2013wba,Arganda:2015ija,Dib:2016wge,Antusch:2016ejd,Degrande:2016aje,Arbelaez:2017zqq,Das:2017nvm,Das:2017gke,Pascoli:2018heg,Abada:2022wvh}, electron hadron colliders~\cite{Das:2018usr,Batell:2022ogj}, electron collider~\cite{Banerjee:2015gca,Gu:2022nlj,Gu:2022muc,Mekala:2022cmm} and muon collider~\cite{Chakraborty:2022pcc,Kwok:2023dck,Li:2023tbx,He:2024dwh}.
+The resonant search of SNs has been conducted at the high energy collider including the hadron colliders~\cite{Han:2006ip,Atre:2009rg,Das:2012ze,Dev:2013wba,Arganda:2015ija,Dib:2016wge,Antusch:2016ejd,Degrande:2016aje,Arbelaez:2017zqq,Das:2017nvm,Das:2017gke,Pascoli:2018heg,Abada:2022wvh}, electron hadron colliders~\cite{Das:2018usr,Batell:2022ogj}, electron collider~\cite{Banerjee:2015gca,Han:2022uho,Gu:2022nlj,Gu:2022muc,Mekala:2022cmm} and muon collider~\cite{Chakraborty:2022pcc,Li:2023lkl,Kwok:2023dck,Li:2023tbx,He:2024dwh}.
 The Majorana feature of SNs is closely related to lepton number violation (LNV) in new physics (NP).
 Therefore, the critical point to identifying the nature is counting the lepton number in the final state to determine the existence of LNV.
-The signal of the neutrinoless same-sign di-lepton indicating the LNV can be probed at both low-energy neutrinoless double $\beta$-decay ($0\nu\beta\beta$-decay) experiments~\cite{Schechter:1981bd} and high-energy collider experiments~\cite{Han:2006ip,Atre:2009rg,Dib:2016wge,Das:2017gke}.
+The signal of the neutrinoless same-sign di-lepton indicating the LNV can be probed at both low-energy neutrinoless double $\beta$-decay ($0\nu\beta\beta$-decay) experiments~\cite{Schechter:1981bd,BahaBalantekin:2018ppj} and high-energy collider experiments~\cite{Han:2006ip,Atre:2009rg,Dib:2016wge,Das:2017gke,Li:2023lkl}.